MAHMOUDELSAYED7/Body-Metrics/README.md

 3. Make your changes and commit them: `git commit -am 'Add some feature'`.
 4. Push the branch to your fork: `git push origin feature-name`.
 5. Open a pull request detailing your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to customize this README according to your project's specific details and structure.
-Good luck with your BMI Calculator Flutter app!